AA Pension Scheme

 You may, if the Trustee agrees, choose to exchange up to 25% of the ‘value’ of your pension benefits for tax-free cash when you take your pension.
 This is often referred to as “commutation”.

-The Trustee, after considering advice from the Actuary, will decide the amount of pension you will have to give up in exchange for a cash sum when you commence your pension; this will depend on your age.
+The Trustee, after considering advice from the Actuary, will decide the amount of pension you will have to exchange for a cash sum when you commence your pension; this will depend on a number of factors including your age, and the cost of providing your pension benefits.
 The terms for exchanging pension income for cash may be reviewed and altered by the Trustee from time to time.

 Although any cash sum taken will reduce your pension, it will not affect any spouse’s, civil partner’s, or dependant’s pension payable on your death.